Questions to Ask

 Clients, Attorneys, and Fiduciaries all benefit from being able to find the right, most highly rate person for what can be a very delicate and stressful project.

 Attorneys benefit by finding the right Licensed Fiduciary to help prepare clients for aging and incapacity with dignity.
 They can select a fiduciary and learn something about him or her in advance of committing thousands of dollars to this highly personal engagement.
 Attorneys can make recommendations to their clients to place their money or loved ones in the hands of a competent professional and not an unqualified son, daughter, aunt, uncle or stranger.
-Together the attorney and the California Licensed Professional Fiduciary can keep the client’s estates in tack.
+Together the attorney and the California Licensed Professional Fiduciary can keep the client’s estates intact.
 Client’s can feel at ease as they may get sicker and feel confident they can live with dignity.
-Clients can keep their asses out of Court, and avoid the heartache of watching their parent being neglected by some jerk.
+Clients can avoid court, and the heartache of watching their parent being neglected.